jesse-kaufman/portfolio-site/src/content/projects/ai-trash-detection/index.md

 After training the model and ensuring its accuracy, I integrated it into my home automation setup using Node-RED:

-- **Camera Integration:** Security cameras capture images when motion is detected
+- **Camera Integration** – security cameras capture images when motion is detected
-- **Image Processing:** Node-RED sends API request with image to YOLO Docker container, where it is analyzed to detect the presence of a trash can and returns the results
+- **Image Processing** – Node-RED sends API request with image to YOLO Docker container, where it is analyzed to detect the presence of a trash can and returns the results
-- **Notification System:** If a trash can is detected by the front cameras, it confirms the trash has been put out and stops the reminders
+- **Notification System** – if a trash can is detected by the front cameras, it confirms the trash has been put out and stops the reminders

 {{< figure src="/projects/ai-trash-detection/trash-input-boolean.jpg" alt="Image of 'Trash cans out back' input boolean in Home Assistant." caption="Image of 'Trash cans out back' input boolean in Home Assistant." class="narrow" >}}